The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 Return to chapter list

-Positioned at the fence, Tim’s eyes flickered with anticipation as Mrs. Cable emerged, her attention seemingly captivated by the enchanting melodies of the avian choir.
+Positioned at the fence, Tim’s eyes flickered with anticipation as he spotted Mrs. Cable.
+During her walk, her attention had been drawn by the enchanting melodies of the avian choir, which had prompted her to enter the Bestiary as well.
 One bird’s song danced like the ringing of a delicate bell, arousing a flight of fancy that sent the smaller birds into a frenzied flutter.
-It was then that she noticed Tim, her gaze locking onto him with a startling clarity.
+It was then that she noticed Tim, her gaze locking onto him with startling clarity.

 “Hello, Timothy Hunter,” greeted Abby, her voice laced with an ethereal charm.
-She found that reciting the students’ full names aided her in remembering them.
+She found that reciting the students’ full names aided her in recalling them.
 “How are you today?”

 “Just fine, ma’am,” Tim replied, a sparkle of excitement illuminating his eyes.
 Delving into his trusty book bag, he retrieved a small red object.